10: Policy Formation and Review

 New Policy Formation:

-1. Policy needs may be identified by the Board, by the Superintendent, by any individual or group as well as through legislative or regulatory requirements.
+1. Policy needs may be identified by the Board's Policy Review Committee, by a Trustee, by the Superintendent, by any individual or group, or required through legislative or regulatory requirements.

 2. The Board shall review the identified problem, issue or need to determine whether or not there is to be a review or formation of policy.

 3. If there is a determination by the Board to review or develop policy, the Superintendent shall be directed by motion of the Board to draft a policy proposal.

 4. Proposals for policies that are deemed by the Board to be new in scope are to include:

 4.6.
 Samples of similar policies, where possible; and